Skip site navigation (1)Skip section navigation (2)

 file: loads a file from the local filesystem.
 In case of directories,

-it shows the directory listing like the FTP protocol does.
+it shows the directory listing using dirlist2html like FTP.

 man:, man-k: and man-l: are wrappers around the commands man, man -k